 More often than not, if they succeed in finding the forbidden content, they regret that they did.
 Most adults now can remember back to being a kid and sneaking into an R-rated horror movie or staying up late to secretly watch something on television that they were not allowed to.
 They often wish they hadn't seen the movie and were noticeably disturbed and felt unable to speak with their parents about the issue because they broke the rules in the first place.

 Now imagine that same situation but instead of sneaking into the movies you logged on to the Internet and accessed the near limitless amount of adult content and graphic violence available today online.
 It is certainly possible that kids could get some bad ideas from this situation.

 Here are 7 items for parents to learn to help them not only protect their children online but help prevent them from actively seeking out inappropriate material.

 - Share an e-mail account with your child.
 This will allow you to monitor their messages and keep up with their activities as well as protect them from unsolicited mails with links to inappropriate material.
-This will also help alert parents if a child signs up for a service that provides inappropriate material.

 - Keep the computer in a common area of the home.
 This will allow you to monitor a child's computer activities while in passing.

 - Do not allow your child to enter private chat rooms.
 These can be blocked using certain software such as net nanny and other Internet safety services, and many Internet service providers offer free filtering software that will block them.

 - If your child reports to you a communication or information that makes them feel uncomfortable immediately record where or with whom this occurred.
 Report it to your ISP and the authorities immediately.

 - Bookmark your kid's favorite sites.
 This not only allows easier access but also helps avoid typing mistakes that could lead to inappropriate material.
 Here is a list of kid friendly sites you might be interested in.